AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         `--rangeexpand`, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image.

+      `:edgeclamp=` *bool*
+        If nonzero, clamp the image to the edge pixels before filtering.
+        This might help with certain edge ringing situations.
+The default is 0 (off).

       `:subimages=` *indices-or-names*
         Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).